Jonckholt Castle

 Jonckholt Castle, locally known as Kasteel van Jonckholt, lies in a forest north of the village of Hoelbeek, in the Limburg province in the Flemish region in Belgium.

-The first traces of occupation at this site date back to ca. 1200 AD.
-On an artificially raised patch of land next to the Meers Creek, a farm was built out of wood, marl and silex.
-The farm was circled by a moat and reachable via a drawbridge.
+The earliest evidence of occupation at this site dates back to around 1200 AD.
+On an artificially elevated area near Meers Creek, a farm constructed from wood, marl, and silex was built.
+The farm was surrounded by a moat and accessible via a drawbridge.

-At the beginning of the 14th century the wooden settlement was transformed to a square stone fortification with circular towers, loopholes and a double moat with an earthen defensive wall.
-For reasons unknown, the site was abandoned in the middle of the 16th century.
-Later, in the 17th century, it served as a quarry for building materials for the building of nearby Groenendaal Castle.
+By the early 14th century, the wooden settlement was transformed into a square stone fortification with circular towers, loopholes, and a double moat protected by an earthen defensive wall.
+For reasons unknown, the site was abandoned in the mid-16th century.
+Later, in the 17th century, it was used as a quarry for building materials for nearby Groenendaal Castle.

-At present the remains of Jonckholt Castle are freely accessible.
-There's not much to see but it's in a beautifully quiet, lush green setting.
-The black stones you see on the grass are the places where, during archaeological excavations, post holes of the farm buildings were found.
+Today, the ruins of Jonckholt Castle are open to the public.
+There isn't much to see, but it sits in a peaceful, lush green setting.
+The black stones on the grass mark the locations where postholes for the farm buildings were found during archaeological excavations.

 Gallery